In this article:

 Why do I need life insurance with anxiety?

-Life insurance can help to provide you with peace of mind that your loved ones could be taken care of financially should the unexpected happen.
+Life insurance can help to provide you with peace of mind that your loved ones would be taken care of financially should the worst happen.

-A life insurance pay out could help to cover:
+A life insurance pay out can help to cover:

 • Household bills